Vasant-Patel/contentful-copy-content-app/README.md

-# `Contentful Missing Translations App`
+# `Contentful Copy Content App`

-App lists missing translations
+App for copying contentful entries

 ## How to use